top of page

 We have all encountered students who will try and tell you how they wish to do things.
 They will explain they were “taught” to do some aspect of the discipline “differently” than you have instructed, or they will ask to be shown something they saw on U-tube or read in a book.
 This means either that they have already been sufficiently instructed, in which case they do not need you, or that they want to do your job for you.

-If you are not completely confident that you know significantly more about the subject matter than your students, you should stop until you are.
+Don’t do that.
+(See Rules 1 and 2, above.)
+You are a teacher, not an entertainer.
+You shold be confident that what you are teaching are proven and functional methods and techniques. iIf you are not completely confident that you know significantly more about the subject matter than your students, you should stop until you are.

 6.)
 YOU MUST TEACH ACCORDING TO ONE DEFINED, WRITTEN CURRICULUM.

 A curriculum is worked out over time, with calm reflection; it is not whipped up in the moment.
 A solid, written curriculum defines what must be taught, and in what order, and helps keep things in perspective as the course unwinds.
-Further, the written curriculum is proof (if it is ever required) that what you were doing was deliberate and thought out in advance, and the utility of each exercise or subject can be explained in the context of the overall course.
+Further, the written curriculum is proof (if it is ever required) that what you were doing was deliberate and thought out in advance, and the safety and utility of each exercise or subject can be explained in the context of the overall course.

 7.)
 BEING A FIREARMS INSTRUCTOR DOES NOT MEAN YOU SHOULD TRY TO TEACH LAW.

-In many (probably most) civilian firearms training courses, the instructor wanders into this territory, holding forth about the justification defense, “stand your ground” laws, what to do prior to and after a shooting to “avoid liability,” and “how it will look in court.”
+A know-it-all on the next bar stool can sit around and pronounce the law all day without consequence, since he bears no special relationship to anyone in the room.
+But one who is hired to train people in the use of firearms has undertaken a greater responsibility.
+That person must know what he or she is talking about.
+This includes information about what the law requiires.
+In many (probably most) civilian firearms training courses, the instructor wanders into legal territory, holding forth about the justification defense, “stand your ground” laws, what to do prior to and after a shooting to “avoid liability,” and “how it will look in court.”
 This is purportedly to help students understand the limits of their legal right to use deadly force, and to govern themselves accordingly.
 But unless one has a legal education, and has demonstrated at least minimal understanding of legal procedure and the rules of evidence, and has actual experience in how the law is applied, these lectures are a mistake.
 In fact, they constitute a crime.

-In my home state, the practice of law is defined as being (among other things), one who, for hire, “instructs and advises clients in regard to the law, so that they may properly pursue their affairs and be informed as to their rights and obligations.”
+In my home state, the practice of law is defined as being (among other things), one who, "for hire," “instructs and advises clients in regard to the law, so that they may properly pursue their affairs and be informed as to their rights and obligations.”
 One who does this without a legal education, who has never been tested to demonstrate minimal legal competence, and who has never taken an oath as an officer of the court, is engaged in the unauthorized practice of law.
 A first offense is punishable by not more than one year in prison.
-Any subsequent offense is a first-degree misdemeanor, punishable by up to five years in prison (and results in automatic lifetime forfeiture of one’s legal ability to possess firearm or ammunition).
+Any subsequent offense is a first-degree misdemeanor, punishable by up to five years in prison (and results in automatic forfeiture of one’s legal ability to possess firearm or ammunition).
 Every state has similar laws.

-Stay in your lane.
 I know of only two experienced instructors in this Commonwealth who are licensed attorneys.
 Unless you are an attorney with relevant legal experience, either bring an attorney in to cover this subject matter with your students, or refer your students to their own attorneys for advice.

 8.)
 THESE RULES ARE INTERRELATED.

-20 views0 comments
+28 views0 comments

 Recent Posts